ShubhamCpp/GoogleRSS-Feeds/README.md

 For any queries or questions email me at :- shubham.chopra2906@gmail.com

-Feel free to Commit Changes, very much Apreciated.
+Feel free to Commit Changes, very much Appreciated.